“I’ve run this whole show off of a gut feeling, and I’ve never run into any problems.”

 So instead of looking into our crystal balls for guidance on the future, let’s talk about the value of a different kind of forecasting instead.

 Now, if you’re just starting out, you may not have all the information you need to understand the situation in front of you.
-But over time, those financial statements will develop patterns.
+But over time, those financial statements will develop patterns in the data points.
 And those patterns will tell a truthful story about your unique business.

 Let’s take a look at just two of the many different patterns that could reveal themselves to you when you consult the books.